author

 1845–1924

-Born Albert-Antoine Cimochowski in Bar-le-Duc on October 22, 1845, and writing under the name Albert Cim, he became known in France as a novelist, literary critic, and bibliographer.
+Born Albert-Antoine Cimochowski in Bar-le-Duc on October 22, 1845, he wrote under the name Albert Cim.
+He became known in France as a novelist, literary critic, and bibliographer, building a career that connected imaginative writing with a deep interest in books and reading.